hargoniX/master/thesis/thesis.typ

 c' " " overline(a) " " p_overline(a) " " overline(x) " " overline(t')_n \
 $

-The last remaining construct are definitions.
-Just like with inductive types, we only consider definitions with type arguments grouped in the beginning.
-This leaves us with definitions of the
+The last remaining construct is definitions.
+Because we only consider definitions with type arguments grouped in the beginning, they are of the shape
-shape:
 $
 & "def" c : (overline(a) : "Type" u) -> beta "where" \
 & forall (overline(a) : "Type" u) (overline(x)_1 : overline(gamma)_1). c " " overline(a) " " overline(t)_1 = u_1 \